vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

     ```
 1. Download the Images.

-    Before performing this step, ensure that the disk partition where you download the images has 65 GB of available space.
+    Before downloading the images, ensure that the disk partition where you download the images has 65 GB of available space.

     ```bash
     tanzu isolated-cluster download-bundle --source-repo <SOURCE-REGISTRY> --tkg-version <TKG-VERSION> --ca-certificate <SECURITY-CERTIFICATE>